CMDred/TimeLib/README.md

 - Convert any Unix Timestamp into a date & time.

 ## How to use
 TimeLib automatically keeps track of the date & time for you.
 For that to work, you first need to configure the settings to your personal taste.
-To access the settings, click the message that appears in chat after reloading or manually run `/function timelib:util/settings`.
+To access the settings, click the message that appears in chat after reloading or manually running `/function timelib:util/settings`.
 ### Settings
 - `Command Block Offset` (value): This setting specifies the time difference between the UTC timezone and your system time.
 Example: If your system clock is 1 hour behind compared to the UTC timezone, the setting's value would have to be set to -1.
 - `Timezone Offset` (value): This setting specifies the time difference between your system time and your desired timezone.
 Example: If your desired timezone is 2 hours ahead of your system clock, the setting's value would have to be set to 2.